The decorative elements since the baroque to the victorian era.

-Learn to recognize the style and era of a piece of furniture or an ornament, simply via observing its decoration.
+Learn to recognize the decorative arts, style and age of a piece of furniture or an ornament, simply by observing the style and symbols used in the decoration.

 Origins and development

-Born in Rome to represent the power and wealth of the Vatican State, flourished at the court of Louis XIV at Versailles, and later spread to the Netherlands and Great Britain thanks to the craftsmen Huguenots after the revocation of the Edict of Nantes (1685).
+Born in Rome to represent the power and wealth of the Vatican State, it flourished at the court of Louis XIV in Versailles, and later spread to the Netherlands and Great Britain thanks to the Huguenot craftsmen after the revocation of the Edict of Nantes (1685

 Features

-Heavy, formal, symmetrical, grand and showy, with sculptural and rounded shapes.
-Rich of elaborate carvings and stucco, and often richly gilded with gold leaf and precious materials.
+Heavy, formal, symmetrical, majestic and showy appearance, with sculptural and rounded shapes.
+Rich in elaborate carvings and stuccoes, it is often richly decorated with gold leaf and precious materials.

 Symbols